|Nutritional Guidelines (per serving)|

-Shoyu tamago are hard boiled eggs that are peeled and steeped in dark soy sauce.
+Shoyu tamago are hard-boiled eggs that are peeled and steeped in dark soy sauce.
 If you prefer soft boiled eggs, these are equally as delicious when seasoned with soy sauce.
-Visually, these eggs are quite different than the traditional hard boiled egg most Westerners are accustomed to.
+Visually, these eggs are quite different than the traditional hard-boiled egg most Westerners are accustomed to.
 Shoyu tamago are not white, but rather, they range in color from a light tan to a dark brown, depending on your preference for saltiness.

-It is not recommended that the hard boiled eggs be left in a container of the cooked soy sauce for an extended amount of time or unsupervised.
+It is not recommended that the hard-boiled eggs be left in a container of the cooked soy sauce for an extended amount of time or unsupervised.
 The eggs quickly absorb the soy sauce and can quickly become too salty.

-- 4 hard boiled eggs
+- 4 hard-boiled eggs

 - 5 tablespoons soy sauce (regular or dark)

-Boil eggs until soft or hard boiled to your preference.
+Boil eggs until soft or hard-boiled to your preference.
 Allow eggs to cool slightly and remove shells.
 Rinse with water to remove any tiny shell fragments.
 Set aside.

 In a small pot, bring soy sauce to a boil.
 Turn off heat.
 Then add eggs.
 Using a rubber spatula or wooden spoon (so that the eggs don't become nicked) gently roll the eggs around, coating the eggs with the soy sauce mixture.
-Continue to steep the eggs with soy sauce until desired color or saltiness.
-One to two minutes for lightly salted flavor, five minutes or longer for well-salted flavor.
+Continue to steep the eggs with soy sauce until desired color or saltiness; one to two minutes for lightly salted flavor, five minutes or longer for well-salted flavor.

 The eggs and soy sauce marinade may be transferred to a glass storage container and placed in the refrigerator for longer marinating if desired.
-Turn the egg periodically in the container until desired color or boldness of flavor is achieved.
+Turn the egg periodically in the container until the desired color or boldness of flavor is achieved.
 Remove eggs from the soy sauce mixture when the desired flavor is achieved.
 Any remaining soy sauce mixture may be stored in the refrigerator for up to three days.